jajokine/Digit-Recognizer/README.md

     - test_x : A matrix of the test data, formatted the same way as the training data.

-    - test_y : The labels for the test data, formatted the same wat as the training data.
+    - test_y : The labels for the test data, formatted the same way as the training data.

 **ACCESSING CODE**